ibm-cloud-docs/vpc/api-change-log-beta.md

 - The `vcpu.tenancy` property for instances and instance profiles has been removed.

 See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#16-december-2025).

+**Network bandwidth pooling for instances.** When [retrieving](/apidocs/vpc-beta#get-instance-profile) or [listing](/apidocs/vpc-beta#list-instance-profiles) instance profiles, the response now includes a `network_bandwidth_mode` property.
+This property denotes the supported network bandwidth modes for an instance with this profile.
+An instance profile with a `network_bandwidth_mode.value` of `divided` divides the network bandwidth equally across the network attachments or network interfaces for the instance.
+An instance profile with a `network_bandwidth_mode.value` of `pooled` pools the network bandwidth among the network attachments or network interfaces for the instance.

 ## 26 August 2025
 {: #26-august-2025-beta}